icebreakerone/ib1-technical-docs/docs/ops_guidelines/common_policies.md

 If access requests are refused, [Data Providers](../glossary.md#term-Data-Provider) must be able to demonstrate a justifiable reason for doing so.
 [Data Consumers](../glossary.md#term-Data-Consumer) can challenge access refusals through a dispute-resolution mechanism (part of the [TFGS](../glossary.md#term-Trust-Framework-Governance-Service)) if this is required.
 Guidance regarding acceptable/unacceptable reasons for access refusal, the dispute-resolution mechanism, and [TFGS](../glossary.md#term-Trust-Framework-Governance-Service) dispute-resolution processes will be developed and published in Phase 4 of the project.

 The flow of information associated with access control is shown below - this assumes the [Data Consumer](../glossary.md#term-Data-Consumer) has already acquired an access token from the authorization server.
-Access control and capability grants are processed on a pre-request basis, within the [Data Provider](../glossary.md#term-Data-Provider), in the box *Make access and license decision based on details*:
+Access control and capability grants are processed on a per-request basis, within the [Data Provider](../glossary.md#term-Data-Provider).

 ### Associating access rules with capabilities

-In the Open Energy model, licensing is expressed as the grant of a set of capabilities and associated obligations, scoped to the results of a single [API](../glossary.md#term-Application-programming-interface) call and verified through a non-repudiable digital signature.
+In the IB1 Trust Framework model, licensing is expressed as the grant of a set of capabilities and associated obligations, scoped to the results of a single [API](../glossary.md#term-Application-programming-interface) call and verified through a non-repudiable digital signature.

 This is defined using a rules language, the details of which can be found at [Access Control and Capability Grant Language](../access_control_specification.md#access-control-and-capability-grant-language)